chaitu-m/ML-First-project/README.md

 # ML-First-project
-Creating a maze game using ml and playing with head movements.
+Creating a maze game using ml and playing with head movements<br\>
 (Integrating javascript game with Machine Learning)

 # Resources